zotonic/zotonic/doc/manuals/datamodel/search.rst

 **hassubject**

-  Select all resources that have an outgoing connection to the given page, which is specified by the argument (123 in the example).
+  Select all resources that have an outgoing connection to the given page, which is specified by the argument (the page id 123 in the example, or the unique page name 'tag_gift').
 Optionally, you can pass the name of a predicate as the second argument, to specify that the connection should have this predicate.
 Specifying this multiple times does an "or" of the conditions.

   ``hassubject=123``
+  ``hassubject='tag_gift'``
   ``hassubject=[123,'author']``

 **hasobject**